samibash/Blog-o-sphere/README.md

 # Technologies Used:
-  React
+-React
-  Sequelize
+-Sequelize

-  Express
+-Express

-  Bulma
+-Bulma

 # User Story:
 I think my users are people who enjoy and are excited to express their views on important topics and share them with friends, family, and strangers alike.

     “As an opinionated writer, I want to write my thoughts down on a particular issue online so that i can have an audience of strangers/friends/family that will read, react, and comment on them.”

 # MVP
 Users being able to create a written piece